talaman/me-native/README.md

 You can check the production version of the app at [me-native.talaman.info](https://me-native.talaman.info/) that was deployed using GitHub Actions.

+The CI/CD pipeline for this project is automated using GitHub Actions:

 ![image](https://github.com/talaman/me-native/assets/497042/15aecc25-b84c-437d-a5ba-8eeb8aeadd37)

 ## Features